pivotal/docs-tap/getting-started.md

 depend on.

 This experience is made possible in Tanzu Application Platform by using the Services Toolkit component.
 Below are the usecases that are unlocked by Services Toolkit on TAP.
-Those marked with GA are Generally Available (GA) in version 0.5.0.
+Those marked with Experimental are subject to change.

 ### Usecases unlocked by Services Toolkit on TAP